soura-b/soura-b.github.io/essays/buildingProduct.md

 ---
 layout: post
-title: "Blank essay"
+title: "Building product"
 ---
 _This post is inspired by advice to a fellow entrepreneur.
-Now all I need to do is follow it._
+Now all I need to do is follow it myself._

 `2023-09-27`

 One thing that many founders get wrong while building a product is not narrowing their focus enough.
 This is counterintuitive — we are supposed to think about scale!
 I look at a Facebook and marvel at billions of users, forgetting that seeds of success were laid with a target of 2,000 users.